conradkun/neetcode/Arrays & Hashing/2 - Valid Anagram/notes.md

 ## Thought process

 Create a map (dictionary) where the keys are characters and the values are their counts.
 The map, `u`, increases the counter when iterating over `s`, and decreases it when iterating over `t`.
 Then we just check that all the entries are 0.
-Time-complexity `O(n)` (the number of elements in the map is basically constant since it's bounded above by 26, or it can be implemented as a list of 26 ints), space-complexity `O(1)`.
+Time-complexity $O(n)$ (the number of elements in the map is basically constant since it's bounded above by 26, or it can be implemented as a list of 26 ints), space-complexity $O(1)$.

 Alternatively sort both strings and compare them.